paulwong16/paulwong16.github.io/_pages/about.md

 * <del>June 5th, 2019.
 We submitted a CN Patent "Motion Estimation Methods, Devices, Computer Equipment and Storage Medium".</del>

+* March 15th, 2019.
+We are glad to release a toolkit for laser-odom calibration. <a href="https://github.com/MegviiRobot/OdomLaserCalibraTool" target="_blank">Check out</a> on Github for detail.

 * November 21st, 2018.
 I joined SLAM Group of Megvii Research, Megvii Technology Ltd. (Face ++) as a research intern.

 * September 28th, 2018.
 Our CN Patent "A Robot SLAM System Towards Dynamic Environments" was published.
 (CN110824496A)